Large SVARs: Applications

-To emphasize the previous point, let us now consider more shocks to the point that eventually accept-reject can become impractical.
-To this end, we augment the number of shocks identified in \citet*{chan2025largestructuralvarsmultiple} by adding the oil price and a consumer sentiment shock described in Table \ref{tab:sign_restrictions}.
-Figures~\ref{fig:timing_ess_large_SVAR_1to9}-\ref{fig:timing_Talgo_large_SVAR_1to10} repeat the exercise shown in Figure~\ref{fig:timing_ess_large_SVAR}-\ref{fig:timing_Talgo_large_SVAR} for the case of 9 and 10 shocks.\footnote{The time of the accept-reject algorithm for shocks 9 and 10 is extrapolated based on 10 draws.}
+To further emphasize this point, we now consider additional shocks to illustrate that the accept-reject approach can eventually become impractical.
+Specifically, we extend the number of shocks identified in \citet*{chan2025largestructuralvarsmultiple} by adding the oil price shock and the consumer sentiment shock described in Table~\ref{tab:sign_restrictions}.
+Figures~\ref{fig:timing_ess_large_SVAR_1to9}–\ref{fig:timing_Talgo_large_SVAR_1to10} replicate the exercise shown in Figures~\ref{fig:timing_ess_large_SVAR}–\ref{fig:timing_Talgo_large_SVAR} for the cases of nine and ten shocks.\footnote{The runtime of the accept-reject algorithm for the nine- and ten-shock cases is extrapolated based on ten draws.}

-As the reader can see, the time does not increase exponentially when we use the ESS approach.
-In contrast, when we consider 9 shocks under the accept-reject approach the times are now measured in hours and when we consider to 10 shocks the times are measured in days---Figures~\ref{fig:timing_Talgo_large_SVAR_1to9} and~\ref{fig:timing_Talgo_large_SVAR_1to10} provide the times.
-In order to facilitate the comparison, Figure~\ref{fig:timing_both_1to9_1to10} overlays both timings to make clear that our algorithm handles settings (in terms of number of variables and shocks) that the traditional accept-reject cannot handle.
+As the reader can see, computation time does not increase exponentially when we use the elliptical slice sampling-within-Gibbs approach.
+In contrast, when we consider nine shocks under the accept-reject approach, the times are now measured in hours, and when we consider ten shocks, the times are measured in days---Figures~\ref{fig:timing_Talgo_large_SVAR_1to9} and~\ref{fig:timing_Talgo_large_SVAR_1to10} provide the detailed timings.
+To facilitate the comparison, Figure~\ref{fig:timing_both_1to9_1to10} overlays both sets of timings to make clear that our algorithm can handle settings (in terms of the number of variables and shocks) that the traditional accept-reject approach cannot.